-The auxiliary power receptacles should only be used with three or four wire earthed type plugs or approved double insulated tools.
+The 120 V auxiliary power receptacles should only be used with three wire grounded type plugs or approved double insulated tools with two wire plugs.
 The current rating of any plug used with the system must be at least equal to the current capacity of the associated receptacle.